Chanel Contos

-Chanel Contos is an Australian student and sexual consent activist.
+Chanel Contos is an Australian sexual consent advocate.
 Contos became known globally in 2021, following an outpouring of responses to her request for young Australian women to report on their sexual assault experiences.
-She is the founder of Teach Us Consent and chair of the Global Institute for Women's Leadership's Youth Advisory Committee.
+She is the founder of the non-profit research and advocacy organisation Teach Us Consent and chair of the Global Institute for Women's Leadership's Youth Committee.
+Her book Consent Laid Bare was published in Australia in 2023, and in the UK and US in 2025.